 Please do not use windows or other unorthodox means to leave or enter a building.
-Such activity will result in a \$100 fine.
-If the exit or entry occurs after night check, citizenship probation and/or suspension will also result.
+If the exit or entry occurs after night check, disciplinary measures will also result.
 Screens on all windows are not to be removed nor are items to be pushed through or around the frame of the screen.
 Tampering with or removal of a screen or screen seal will result in a \$100 fine.